MSC Seaview: Operational career

-Incidents and accidents

-2019 suicide attempt

 On 21 June 2019, an Irish national jumped overboard during a Mediterranean voyage and a crew member was credited for saving the passenger after they dove into the water to rescue the passenger.
 Both were later brought back onboard and sent to a local hospital and the ship resumed sailing thereafter.

-COVID-19 pandemic
+She was originally scheduled to be deployed to her first season sailing in the Persian Gulf from her homeport of Dubai for the winter 2020–2021 season, but due to the COVID-19 pandemic forcing fleet redeployments, she was scheduled to return to Brazil during that timeframe.
+In summer 2021, she will return to the Mediterranean to sail weekly voyages.

-During the COVID-19 pandemic, 10 crew members aboard MSC Seaview reportedly tested positive for SARS-CoV-2.
+During the COVID-19 pandemic, ten crew members aboard MSC Seaview reportedly tested positive for SARS-CoV-2.
 Subsequently, the ship entered quarantine at the Port of Santos on 30 April 2020.
 On 5 May 2020, Empresa Brasil de Comunicação reported that there were now 80 confirmed cases of the coronavirus, with another 30 suspected cases, out of a total of 615 crew members aboard.
 Later that day, the number of confirmed cases rose to 86.